brainiak/rt-cloud/docs/how-to-wrap-your-project.md

     subjInterface = clientInterfaces.subjInterface
     webInterface  = clientInterfaces.webInterface

+Note: The clientInterfaces connect to remote services with the following mapping:

+    dataInterface --> scannerDataService
+    subjInterface --> subjectService
+    webInterface  --> user webbrowser

 ### **Retrieving DICOM Images from the Scanner Computer**

 Within your python script, use the `dataInterface` object to request remote files.
 For example, to retrieve dicom images as they are created, init a watch on the appropriate directory and then watch for them.